Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 • Mass mailing tools used for sending out marketing information or various updates regarding tour operator activity;

-• Helpdesk ticket managing software (for ex., Jira, Zendesk, Hubspot, Intercom, etc.)
+• Helpdesk ticket managing software (Jira, Zendesk, Hubspot, Intercom, etc.).

-Combined they help to ensure quick response times and effective processing of customer requests, which leads to better client retention rates, improved engagement and higher sales.
+When combined, they help to ensure quick response times and effective processing of customer requests, which leads to better client retention rates, improved engagement, and higher sales.

 These companies predominantly specialize in arranging trips abroad.
 For this reason their inventory will not require an extensive CMS designed for creating self-operated products.
-Most of their bookings come via contracted 3rd-party suppliers, which means their back-office has a well-built section for 3rd-party integrations and Extranet to fill the inventory from external sources.
+Most of their bookings come via contracted third-party suppliers, which means their back office should have a well-built section for third-party integrations and Extranet to fill the inventory from external sources.

 Outbound tour operators often sell a wide selection of travel products.
-For this reason a back-office setup for them will normally include several activated APIs by product type with multiple API connections to different wholesalers, GDSs, aggregators, etc.
+Hence, a back-office setup for them will normally include several activated APIs per product type.
+Outbound players typically rely on multiple third‑party API connections to different wholesalers, GDSs, and aggregators and OTA connectivity to handle high volumes and dynamic pricing, making open architecture and API aggregation non‑negotiable in today’s era.

-Tour operators of this type normally specialize in one particular destination and work with a limited set of local service suppliers.
+For the purpose of this article, the category of inbound (or incoming) tour operators will also cover destination management companies (DMC) and domestic tour operators since all of them normally specialize in one particular destination and work with a limited set of local service suppliers.
 They also tend to focus on highly customized experiences with hand-crafted itineraries.
-Because of this their back-office setup will have the following distinct features:
+Because of this, their back-office setup will have the following distinct features in common:

 • A highly functional CMS for self-operated products;